Introduction to VB.NET Interview Questions and Answers

 Option Explicit is the keyword used in a file to explicitly declare all variables using declare keywords like Public, Dim, Private, or Protected.

-If undeclared variable name persists, an error occurs at compile time.
+If an undeclared variable name persists, an error occurs at compile time.

 INTERNAL keyword is one of the access specifiers which will be visible in a given assembly